Ximmerse/SDK-legacy/Demos/README.md

 ## <a name="anchor-ToyBrickCardboard"></a>Toy Brick Demo (for Cardboard) - <kbd>Toy Brick Cardboard.apk</kbd>
 This demo places a desk of toy bricks in front of you that you can interact with.
 Note that this demo can be used on most Cardboard-compatible headsets.
 This demo will NOT work as-is on a Samsung Gear VR.
 See Toy Brick (for Gear VR) instructions below.

-You can refer to our [Cardboard Tutorial Video](https://www.youtube.com/watch?v=lKA1X5h49MU) for demonstration.
+You can refer to our [Toy Brick Cardboard Tutorial Video 1](https://www.youtube.com/watch?v=lKA1X5h49MU) (w/o powerbank) and [Toy Brick Cardboard Tutorial Video 2](https://www.youtube.com/watch?v=cs-X6HS16tg) (w/ powerbank) for demonstration.

 <div align = center>
 <img src="imgs/ToyBrick.png" >